So you decide to step out of your comfort zone and become better in any and every aspect of your life.

 - How much pain will I experience if I don’t change?

 - How can I be of service?

-Once you’ve written down how you feel, make sure you check back in with yourself on a regular basis to make sure you’re taking action.
+Once you’ve written down how you feel, make sure you regularly check back in with yourself to make sure you’re taking action.